gabriellesc/FRP-intro/README.md

 # An Introduction to Functional Reactive Programming

-#### For Mathew Zaleski's **CSC302 (Software Engineering Large Systems)** at the University of Toronto, I created and delivered a set of lectures on Functional Reactive Programming.
+**For Mathew Zaleski's CSC302 (*Software Engineering Large Systems*) course at the University of Toronto, I created and delivered a set of lectures on Functional Reactive Programming.**

 The lecture slides are available [here](https://docs.google.com/presentation/d/e/2PACX-1vQ06TaoEe3o9Xu7FluNigjqaKwXreoPj4xYgZ-ZCAw4cXlMSPpEqAH0re11eP2_uzw7N_hpEZ33gWsG/pub?start=false&loop=false&delayms=3000).
 This repo contains the complete code for the demos discussed in the slides.